I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 ROSE LEAFLETS

-: 3 leaves and 5 leaves
+3 leaves and 5 leaves (sometimes there could be 7)

 Deadhead above a 5 leaflet

-as the cane will be thicker
+because the cane will be thicker

 and strong enough to support a new bloom